dustin-nguyen/dustin-nguyen.github.io/README.md

      *(Note: verify if your build output folder is `dist` or `build`)*
    - Run `npm run deploy`.

+### Automatic Deployment
+Thanks to the GitHub Actions workflow, **every push to the `main` branch automatically builds and deploys the site to GitHub Pages**.
+No additional steps are required.

 ## Manual Deployment

 Sometimes you might want to trigger a deployment manually, for example after editing files in `main` without pushing, or if the workflow didn't run automatically.